-As buyer personas are based on data, make sure you do have access to enough information about your current customer base.
+As buyer personas are based on customer data, make sure you do have access to enough information about your current customer base.
 Take advantage of virtual assistant software, chatbox data and other customer support resources.
 You can get to learn them better through:

 - Online surveys, for example with Google Forms or JotForm Survey Maker